alcinnz/Odysseus-Website/_posts/2019-05-28-cross-distro-packaging.md

 If you're worrying about being able to develop apps for any "Linux" system, it's hard to see a future where you can't do so.
 Though you'd have to acknowledge those apps may just be good rather than great.
 And if you're worrying about the birth of the next elementary OS, all that's needed is for users to swap the themes not the distros.

+And yes, you could argue I benefit from not having the expectation that Odysseus will run across different distros.
+Just as I do from having fallen into a habit of thinking in terms of the standards Odysseus integrates, because what else does a browser (especially one for "free desktops") do other than integrating standards?

 ---

 1. I tried creating one before, but it didn't have the packages and package versions I needed.